bonasfvck/blog/_posts/2020-01-10-retrieving-claims-azure-graph-sitecore.md

 <br>

-Now that we have the claims challenge all sorted out, we are now ready to have some Graph API request manipulation with Sitecore.
+Now that we have the claims challenge all sorted out, we are now ready to do some Graph API request manipulation with Sitecore.
 I'll be discussing this on my next post.
-Happy coding!
+Code responsibly!
+LOL